 Program Associate, The Harding Fund--Advancement--Responsible for the development and management of a comprehensive, strategic, integrated effort to grow Harding’s base of annual donors.
 Develop long-term and short-term goals and strategies including direct mail campaigns, maintaining a call center, and e-mail campaigns.
 Provide organization, production and maintenance of annual campaign materials and data.

-Office Manager--Belden Center--Under direct supervision, performs a variety of office support for the Belden Center, such as composing and word processing a variety of documents and correspondence, relaying and resolving telephone and/or walk-up inquiries, scheduling calendar items and meetings, making travel arrangements, processing forms, performing data entry, and establishing and maintaining records.
+Administrative Assistant--College of Nursing, Graduate Program--Under direct supervision, performs a variety of office support and/or secretarial duties for the College of Nursing, such as composing and word processing a variety of standard documents and correspondence, relaying and resolving routine telephone and/or walk-up inquiries, scheduling calendar items and meetings, making travel arrangements, processing forms, performing data entry, and establishing and maintaining records.
 Edits and proofreads documents to ensure accuracy.

 Harding University is an Equal Opportunity Employer and does not unlawfully discriminate in employment on the basis of race, color, religion, national or ethnic origin, age, sex, disability or prior military service.
 Preference is given to persons whose lives exhibit respect for and support of the goals of Christian education.
 Unlawful discrimination is prohibited by Title VII of the Civil Rights Act of 1964, Age Discrimination in Employment Act of 1967, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and other applicable laws.